Innovation portfolio management

 - Freeing resources from non-productive busy work opens you up for more radical innovation, which is often put on the back burner when an organization is overloaded.

-Value for closing the gaps
+Manage by value for closing the gaps in your innovation portfolio

 The exact value of the portfolio is not important.
 What is important is that the overall potential is large enough to fulfill growth targets, given a relatively predictable hit rate.
 The projects in a portfolio will be either incremental or radical.
 Incremental projects can often be valued based on knowledge and experience, while radical projects suffer from being executed toward the unknown.
 This is one reason why incremental innovation has a tendency to be prioritized over radical innovation.
 If a portfolio becomes too incremental it is unlikely that the organization’s potential is maximized.
 One way to get around this behavior is to strive to understand whether the incremental projects will really get the organization where it needs to go (probably not).
 The value of radical projects can be evaluated on a basic level to get a general idea of what success could look like.
 It is then possible to evaluate the overall portfolio potential.
 It is important to note that just because the potential of a radical innovation project needs to be large, does not mean that the project should be large and expensive (at least not at the start).